 (venv)$ python -m pip install pyglet Collecting pyglet Downloading pyglet-1.2.4-py3-none-any.whl (964kB) Installing collected packages: pyglet Successfully installed pyglet-1.2.4

-If you installed Pyglet successfully try to run following program.
-There should appear black window.
+If you have installed Pyglet successfully, try to run the following program.
+A black window should appear.

 import pyglet window = pyglet.window.Window() pyglet.app.run() print('Done!')

 If your window is black but there is some rubbish don't mind it now.
 Before we will start to draw in the window, we will clean it.

 Let's have a look what the program for 1D tic tac toe looks like.
 You can see in the comments what every line of code does.